centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ### 20.04.0

+*April 22, 2020*

 First version allowing to monitor the detection of anomalies using floating thresholds.